 The certificate provides a holistic approach in preparing the student academically through a combination of courses including both the natural and behavioral sciences and in multicultural competency.
 The certificate promotes a better understanding of how healthcare is impacted by social, educational, familial, racial, and gender dynamics.

-Wright State’s Pre-Health Program offers the highly motivated, mature, and service-oriented the opportunity to study the sciences and prepare for entrance into competitive medical schools and other professional programs through two paths of study; 1) “Career changers” who need two years of core studies in the sciences and 2) those who already possess a scientific background but seek to “enhance” their academic credentials on more advanced topics in the biomedical sciences.
+Wright State’s Pre-Health Program offers highly motivated, mature, and service-oriented individuals the opportunity to study the sciences.
+Therefore, preparing them to be a competitive applicant to medical schools and other professional programs.
+Two paths of study are offered; 1) “Career Changers” needing two years of core studies in the sciences and 2) those already with a scientific background but seeking to “enhance” their academic credentials on more advanced topics in the biomedical sciences.